pdrm83/sent2vec/README.md

 vectorizer = Vectorizer(sentences)
 ```

-If you want to use the pre-trained DistilBertModel, you should use the code below.
+If you want to use the pre-trained DistilBertModel, you must use the code below.
 ```python
 vectors = vectorizer.sent2vec_bert()
 ```
+Now, you can compute distance between `vectors[0]` and `vectors[1]` as well as distance between `vectors[0]` and
+`vectors[2]`.
+You can see that the third sentence is different from other sentences.

 And, that's pretty much it!